EricMontague/Datastructures-and-Algorithms/README.md

         - **Traversal**: The process of visiting each node in the tree exactly once, it some order
         - **Breadth-first search**: Visiting all nodes in the BST level by level
             - Good for finding the shortest path from one node to another
-            - Generally requires more memory than a DFS traversal
+            - Generally requires more memory than a DFS traversal (assuming the tree is not skewed)
+            - O(1) space for a skewed BST
+            - O(n) space for a balanced BST
             - List of BFS algorithms:
                 1. Level Order Traversal: Same as the definition of breadth-first search above
         - **Depth-first search**: Start at a root node and walk down a path in the BST as far as possible before backtracking
-            - Generally requires less memory than BFS
+            - Generally requires less memory than BFS (assuming the tree is not skewed)
+            - O(n) space for a skewed BST
+            - O(log n) space for a balanced BST
             - Easy to implement with recursion
             - Will not necessarily find the shortest path between two nodes
             - List of DFS algorithms: